Click Here for a 100% sign up Bonus at GTbets!

 against the Nebraska Cornhuskers.
 They are on a tear and currently stand at #5

 in the polls.
 This game will be at Nebraska and is a rematch of last years Big

-XII Championship game which the Longhorns narrowly won.
-100% Sign Up Bonus at GTBets!
+XII Championship game which the Longhorns narrowly won. #1 Rated Sportsbook At Bettorsworld?

 The Longhorns will rely on sophomore QB Garrett Gilbert.
 The youngster has been far from phenomenal, but he is learning on the job.
 He has 4 TD passes for 1,151 yards this year and 5 INTs.
 Don't let the numbers fool you.
 This kid has talent and with time he will prove it to the world.
 RBs Foswhitt Whitaker and Cody Johnson will have to give big efforts in the ground game.
 They have combined for 380 yards and 5 TDs this year.
 The Huskers have been weak against the run, so its important for the Longhorns to exploit that weakness.
 The offensive line has to do their part.
 Gilbert has been sacked 8 times in the past 3 games.
 He can't do his job if he is on his rear end the whole game.